Vzurxy/ArchLinux/README.md

 ---
 # END
 # EVERYTHING BEYOND THIS IS JUST A TODO LIST
-# TODO: make plymouth and display manager along with system performance things like thermald and other stuff
+# TODO: make plymouth and things like thermald, SWITCH TO REFIND, USE SNAPPER

 ### Metal Install